NadiaSaeed/MedTCS/README.md

 # MedTCS

-This project aims to provide an Medical Terminology based Computing System (MedTCS): a lightweight post-processing solution for out-of-vocabulary multi-word terms.
+This project aims to provide an Medical Terminology based Computing System (MedTCS): a lightweight post-processing solution for out-of-vocabulary(OOV) multi-word terms.
 MedTCS is a natural language processing system helps the distributed representation models (like: Word2Vec, GloVe) to handle the OOV problem effectively.

 The below image shows how the biomedical/clinical terms components deliver a maningful information.